iann0036/tf-cfn-provider/docs/providers/aws/S3BucketInventory.md

 ## Properties

-`Bucket` - (Required) The S3 bucket configuration where inventory results are published (documented below).

 `Name` - (Required) Unique identifier of the inventory configuration for the bucket.

 `IncludedObjectVersions` - (Required) Object filtering that accepts a prefix (documented below).
 Can be `All` or `Current`.